amitt1236/Object-Detection/README.md

 and infrence the speed from the time that it takes to cross that distance.

 ## why Yolo and DeepSort?
-No specific reason, just getting to know this kinds of model.
+No specific reason, just getting to know this kind of model.
-Probably can be simplefid using optical-flow or other computer vision tech.
+Probably can be simplefid using optical-flow or other computer vision techniques.
 Yolo and DeepSort is computational expensive.

 ## Yolo and DeepSort implemention